namednil/allenpipeline/README.md

 ```

 # TODO
- - annotate file with trained model
- - automatically run on testset
  - policy for when to run validation with expensive decoding
  - free up GPU memory when doing decoding and no further training